How much money can you save by cycling more?

 Parking for cyclists is free.
 Whether you’re parking in a bike stall or designated space, or you’ve locked your bike to a pole, railing or tree, it won’t cost you anything.

-The average cost of parking a car in the UK is between £1.10 and £1.65 per hour.
+The average cost of parking a car in the UK is between £1.10 and £1.65 per hour, while in London it can be as much as £3.90.
 It might not sound like much, but with frequent shopping trips, it adds up.
-It’s not just shopping trips, either, if you work in central London and drive your car to the office you can expect to fork out around £3,168 a month!
+It’s not just shopping trips, either, if you work in central London and drive your car to the office you can fork out as much as £3,168 a month!

 Health and wellbeing